Planning a Trip to Argentina: Travel Tips + Expenses

 Getting around Argentina very often results in a uber-long bus journey or a very short flight.
 The longest bus journey I did was getting from one side of Patagonia to the other in 24 hours.
 The price difference between taking the bus or plane is usually minimal the more in advance you book.

-The easiest way to compare flights is by usingSkyscanner.
 Some flights were as cheap as $60 (Bariloche to Buenos Aires) whilst others went up to $200+ (El Calafate to Bariloche).
 Some of the airlines to look out for include:

 Getting the bus in Argentina